ROSCon 2024

 (Intrinsic)

+Open-RMF provides an open-source framework for orchestrating multiple devices, including but not limited to individual robots and fleets.
 A new generation of open source device orchestration is on the way.
 Learn about how Open-RMF is being reimagined to have granular modularity and an all-encompassing scope.

 🌐 More Info